kaist-plrg/spectec-core/README.md

-# P4Cherry
+# P4-SpecTec

-(WIP) A to-be interpreter for P4, cherry-picked from the Petr4 project.
+A to-be interpreter for P4, cherry-picked from the Petr4 project.
+Also a to-be formal specification for P4, using the SpecTec framework.

 ## Building

-### Prerequisites
+### Prerequisites for p4cherry

 You will need `ocaml` installed with `dune` and `menhir` library using `opam`.